-Many of our towns and villages are bustling enclaves of art and culture.
-With communities set amongst inspiring natural habitats including unspoilt beaches, rugged bushland and green, rolling hills, movers and shakers in the national art scene have been honing their craft here for many generations.
+I,Discover our thriving art & culture scene in our many towns and villages.
+Movers and shakers in the national art scene have been honing their craft here for generations in this beautiful landscape.
 Our plentiful museums and galleries offer glimpses into both past and contemporary culture.
-The great outdoors is an excellent place to get the lay of the land whilst wandering through street art and colonial architecture.
-And with many special events scattered all year-round, we guarantee that you’ll find something to indulge your creative spirit.
+With many special events scattered all year-round, we guarantee that you’ll find something to indulge your creative spirit.
 Download your very own Art & Culture Guide to make your holiday planning a breeze.

 Galleries & Studios